 The coronavirus pandemic has without doubt, started as a health crisis and quickly morphed into a global economic crisis.
 While the big economic picture may be extremely alarming, individual businesses may take some comfort by viewing the situation from their own ‘small frame’ perspective.

-From the individual perspective there are numerous examples of businesses pivoting their operations and of prospects for growth into new areas into the future which may require the purchase of new equipment.
+From the individual perspective there are numerous examples of businesses pivoting their operations and of prospects for growth into new areas into the future which may require the purchase of equipment or business equipment loans.

 We quote a few examples:-

-• Many companies have moved to assist health authorities by adapting their equipment to produce much-needed medical equipment including ventilators, masks and personal protective equipment (PPE).
+- Many companies have moved to assist health authorities by adapting their resources to produce and finance medical equipment including ventilators, masks and personal protective equipment (PPE).

-• A wide range of companies who have been forced to close their bricks-and-mortar stores or are seeing a significant decrease in trade, have expanded their online and delivery services.
-This is requiring investment in trucks and delivery vehicles, additional warehousing/storage facilities and software systems to process orders.
+- A wide range of companies who have been forced to close their bricks-and-mortar stores or are seeing a significant decrease in trade, have expanded their online and delivery services.
+This is requiring companies to invest in transportation such as trucks, delivery vehicles, along with additional warehousing/storage facilities and software systems to process orders.
 Jade can provide finance for all these types of equipment.

-• The increase numbers of people transitioning to work from home has seen a surge in demand for products required to set up a home office which has required companies in that sector to increase production.
+- The increase numbers of people transitioning to work from home has seen a surge in demand for products required to set up a home office which have necessitated companies in that sector to increase production.

-• Many food and household goods producers have seen a surge in demand as consumers have panic-bought key items.
-This has meant manufacturers have had to quickly scale-up production to meet demand.
+- Many food and household goods producers have seen a surge in demand as consumers have panic-bought key items.
+This has forced a quick scale-up by companies in production by purchasing and financing manufacturing to meet that demand.

-• Some businesses have had to focus on different markets and invest in equipment to facilitate this shift.
-Eg food producers that have seen their supply to restaurants and catering industry decline have had to shift to directly supplying consumers which has seen investment in delivery systems and vehicles.
+- Some businesses have had to focus on different markets and invest in equipment to facilitate this shift.
+For example, food producers that have seen their supply to restaurants and catering industry decline have had to shift to directly supplying consumers which has seen investment in delivery systems and vehicles.

 Pivoting.
 Preparing.
 Producing